Photo projects

 Excellent :-) I can see what I sent and what I received.
 Brilliant.
 Thank you Paulo and all the team.

-Vainillina, Argentina
+Vainillina, Spain

 I love this new feature.
 I don't use Flickr and really don't like the way pics are displayed there... so I have to say, I couldn't get used to looking at the cards you uploaded there.
 Having everything here at Postcrossing is just perfect!! :)